Borderline Personality Disorder Manipulation: Signs and How to Respond

 Key Takeaways

 - Make clear rules while staying kind.
-Speak calmly about your needs to keep things safe for both you and the person with BPD.
+Speak calmly about your emotional needs to keep things safe for both you and the person with BPD.

 Understanding Borderline Personality Disorder Manipulation